eitansuez/scenarios-envoy/istio-0to60/security.md

     cat mtls-strict.yaml
     ```{{exec}}

-    Strict mtls can be enabled globally by setting the namespace to the name of the Istio root namespace, which by default is `istio-system`
+    Strict mTls can be enabled globally by setting the namespace to the name of the Istio root namespace, which by default is `istio-system`

 1. Verify that the peer authentication has been applied.